The AI life cycle for business: basics for successful AI projects

 Working closely with business people, a machine learning team will identify the key areas where AI can bring the most value.
 Then they develop a roadmap for action and implement AI successfully, delivering the most benefit to the business.

-The outcome of the fifth stage of the AI life cycle:
+The outcome of the fifth stage of the AI project cycle:

 • Ready full functioning AI system built-in application.